thollaar/BUAN5405-docs/Syllabus.md

   * Other times are by appointment only.
 However, use the class Slack channel for general inquiries.

 ## Resources
 * **Textbook:** Python for Everybody: Exploring Data in Python 3, by Charles R. Severance, available [here](https://www.py4e.com/).
-The PDF, HTML, ad Kindle versions are free.
+The PDF, HTML, and Kindle versions are free.
 * **Online Tutorials:** [Data Camps’s Online Python Courses](https://www.datacamp.com)
 * **Software:** [Google Colab](https://colab.research.google.com/) (programming environment), git/[GitHub](https://github.com/) (source code management), and Google Drive (https://drive.google.com) (collaborative work)
 * **Hardware:** While the software tools are online, you will want a professional-grade laptop or desktop computer with the largest screen and the most RAM you can afford.